tomexiskandar/hilookup/README.md

 It is powered by a fuzzy matching module from https://github.com/seatgeek/fuzzywuzzy and it extends its functions to:

-•	provide user based assumption on word parternising e.g. defining significant column, word grouping and words order and their score weighting
+•	provide user based assumption on word parternising e.g. defining significant column,   word grouping and words order and their score weighting.

 •	provide minimum and penalty rate for fuzzy score